Can Saunas Help With Pain Relief?

 When using a sauna, it is crucial to follow temperature guidelines to ensure safety and prevent overheating.
 The recommended temperature range for saunas is typically between 70 to 100 degrees Celsius (160 to 212 degrees Fahrenheit).
 It is advisable to start with lower temperatures and gradually increase as tolerated.
 Individuals with certain health conditions, such as cardiovascular or respiratory issues, may need to consult with a healthcare professional before using a sauna.

-See also How Long Should A Typical Sauna Session Last?
+See also How Do You Prepare For A Sauna Session?

 Duration of sauna sessions